AdaCore/training_material/courses/fundamentals_of_ada/README.md

 ## Naming Scheme

-The naming scheme uses a 3-digit prefix, followed by an optional alphabetic character, and then the description of the module (all lower case, words separated by "\_").
+The naming scheme uses a 3-digit prefix, followed by an underscore and then the description of the module (all lower case, words separated by "\_").

-The 3-digit prefix is described below.
-An optional alphabetic character is used.

-* `NNNa` indicates that the module is an advanced version of its "parent" module, to be used as the situation requires.
-For example, *060_record_types* contains the basic module for explaining record types, while *060a_discriminated_record_types* contains an in-depth view of variant records.
-* `NNNb` indicates that the module is a reduced "basic" version of it "parent" module.
-For example *240b_tasking* is a basic tasking introduction.
+When the filename starts with the 3-digit prefix, this prefix specifies the expected order of teaching the modules.

+Files that are prefaced by "adv_" are advanced courses.
+When the prefix matches a fundamental course prefix, then the advanced topic is an in-depth version the fundamental course (or a portion thereof).
+When the prefix does not match a fundamental course prefix, then the advanced topic is just an advanced Ada topic that was not covered in th fundamentatl course.

+Files that are prefaced by "spec_" are courses that were created at the request of a customer, and may or may not be useful to other customers.

 ### Prefix Grouping

 The numeric value of the file prefix should be grouped as follows:

-#### Prefixes 000 - 399

-These are the topics that should (almost) always be included in the Fundamentals of Ada course.
-They should only be excluded when the class has no need for the topic (e.g. when coding standards preclude tasks you could remove the Tasking module) or, if enough other modules have been added to make time an issue (e.g. removing a slightly less important topic like overloading)

-These prefixes should ordered as they should be presented, to make generation of the training material easier.
-Individual trainers / classes may require a modified order, but the base order makes the most sense for most situations

-#### Prefixes 400 - 699

-These should be modules that may have interest to a specific customer or situation.
-Numeric order does not matter.
-For example, a module explaining the behavior of `Ada.Finalization`

-#### Prefixes 700 - 899

-These should be reserved for future use.
-In time, the SPARK modules may use these numbers

 #### Prefixes 900 - 999

 These prefixes should indicate reference materials.
 Typically, these modules would be a way to give students a central location for finding answers to simple Ada questions.

+#### Prefixes 890 and below

+These prefixes should be used by the "spec_" courses.
+New modules should use the highest available number (leaving everything below for normal courses)